 Phytoceramides (or "plant" ceramides) are used to hydrate and "plump" the skin.
 The basis for this is that ceramides are naturally found in skin cells which help to regulate the water barrier and water-holding capacity in skin.
 They helps reduce inflammation and help with skin hydration.

 This is the holy grail skin product for me.
 After trying a tiny tube, I got a couple of giant tubes in Europe (where the giant tube costs less than the small one in America).
-I use this all over my face every day, and my skin has been incredible.
+I use this all over my face every day in the winter + overnight, and my skin has been incredible.
 In my skin’s opinion, this has been the biggest game changer for acne and perioral dermatitis when used alongside zinc.
 (I layer zinc on top of this at night).
 Cicalfate helps restore and promote optimal skin recovery and helps reduce the appearance of scarring.
 Avène is a brand for sensitive skin, so the chances that it won’t work for you are small.
 I’m so grateful for this product!
 Bonus points if you layer this over Cicalfate Post-Procedure Lotion.

 What i now know about perioral dermatitis: